upros/ATLS/atls/draft-friel-tls-over-http-01.md

 The choice of which application architecture to use will depend on the overall solution architecture, and the underlying transport layer or layers in use.
 While the choice of application architecture is outside the scope of this document, some considerations are outlined here.

 - for constrained devices, every single byte of payload is important. {{?I-D.mattsson-core-security-overhead}} analyses the overhead of TLS headers compared with OSCORE {{?I-D.ietf-core-object-security}} illustrating the additional overhead associated with TLS headers.
-It may be more appropriate to use the architecture defined in {{app-architecture-2}} in order to establish shared encryption keys, and then trasnport encrypted data directly without the overhead of unwanted TLS record headers.
+It may be more appropriate to use the architecture defined in {{app-architecture-2}} in order to establish shared encryption keys, and then transport encrypted data directly without the overhead of unwanted TLS record headers.

 - when using HTTP as a transport layer, it may be more appropriate to use the architecture defined in {{app-architecture-2}} in order to avoid any TLS session vs. HTTP session affinity issues.